relax/relax/README.md

 It features a live page builder based on components and a smart and easy way of binding dynamic data to them.

-We're currently working on releasing the beta version which should come up early 2016.
+We're currently working on releasing the beta version which should come up in September.
 If you want to collaborate in the meantime or just say anything join us at [Relax Slack](http://slack-relax.herokuapp.com/)

-**You can check the demo (old version) [here](http://demo.getrelax.io/admin) and our latest changes (unstable) [here](http://staging.getrelax.io/admin)**.
+**You can check out a demo [here](http://demo.getrelax.io/admin)**.

 Demo credentials:
  - user: demo